 If the 15th falls on a Saturday, Sunday, or legal holiday, the due date is the next business day.
 No extensions are allowed for IC-DISC returns per federal and Oregon laws.

-Form OR-20 line instructions for IC-DISCs
+Form OR-20 line instructions for IC-DISCs (formed on or before January 1, 2014)

 Important: Check the IC-DISC box in the header.